FREE Case Review (866) 588-0600

 Authorization Holds

-Another practice that banks are alleged to have used to push customers into overdraft is authorization holds.
-Authorization holds occur between the time a bank card purchase is made and the time the merchant settles the transaction.
+Authorization occurs between the time a bank card purchase is made and the time the merchant settles the transaction.

 Are Lawsuits Being Filed?

-Bank overdraft fee lawsuits have been filed and/or settled in district court against banks including:
+Bank overdraft fee lawsuits have been filed and/or settled in district court against banks, including:

 • Wells Fargo